kevinrodbe/library/content/06-authentication.md

 [Demo app](https://github.com/codeschool/BananaPodcast/tree/http_basic_auth)

-Pros:

-  * Part of the HTTP standard - [RFC2617](http://www.ietf.org/rfc/rfc2617.txt)
-  * Rails support out of the box.
-  * Leverage existing user credentials.

-Cons:

-  * Although the username and password are never sent in plain text, the base64-encoded text is easily intercepted and decoded.
-Use of HTTPS is highly recommended.
-  * Your application might not have users with username and password.
-Some services workaround this by passing a dummy username, like 'xxxx', and then a password.

 The HTTP Basic Auth is part of the standard and it's supported by Rails out of the box.
 When using Basic Auth, access credentials must be provided in an **Authorization** header.

 Using curl, we can pass credentials using the `-u` option, and curl automatically converts them into the proper Basic Auth header format.
+Basic Auth expects a username and password.

 ```
 $ curl -Iu 'carlos:secret' http://localhost:3000/episodes